 When you’re done perfecting your GIF, click File > Export > Save for Web and change the file type to GIF.
 From here you can adjust certain settings—like the lossy compression, dither, and colors—to make your GIF a nice, small size for uploading on the web.
 Adjusting these settings may lower the quality of the final product, but GIFs aren’t known for being high-definition, cinematic masterpieces.

 You did it!
-You made a GIF—it’s time to throw your hands in the air and celebrate your new skills in the art of GIF-making.
+You made a GIF in Photoshop—it’s time to throw your hands in the air and celebrate your new skills in the art of GIF-making.